Can hotel podcasts attract new guests?

 But podcasts are not the only way brands can extend their reach.
 Over the past decade, blogs have been the traditional go-to for increasing traffic to a site but more often than not they have become SEO-driven projects to impress Google's algorithm.
 But there are exceptions to the rule.
 The Four Seasons online magazine has won awards for its premium content, Ace Hotels' new online publication Ace Reader covers art, music, food and travel, while trendy Dutch brand, CitizenM created a series of virtual city guides which can be downloaded to a smartphone to engage their audience through their destinations.

-In 2015, Marriott Hotels released 'French Kiss' a short film produced by its in-house creative content studio which tells the story of Ethan and Margaux who meet in Paris.
+In 2015, Marriott Hotels released “French Kiss,” a short film produced by its in-house creative content studio which tells the story of Ethan and Margaux who meet in Paris.
 Rather than a 23-minute commercial for Marriott, it's very much story first and brand second.
-It was released in select theatres in the US and in Marriott hotel rooms, but YouTube was the main platform where it's attracted six million views, while a booking promotion attached to the film brought in more than US$500,000 of additional revenue.
+It was released in select theatres in the US and in Marriott hotel rooms, but YouTube was the main platform where it has attracted 6 million views, while a booking promotion attached to the film brought in more than $500,000 of additional revenue.

 - When planning a trip, consumers use an increasing range of information to help make their buying decisions

 - Creating insightful and relevant content can increase brand awareness and net a wider audience